 Researchers at the Universities of Birmingham and Bristol worked with Guangzhou Centre for Disease Control and Prevention - enlisting 1,641 six-year-old children across 40 primary schools in Guangzhou to evaluate the effectiveness of the CHIRPY DRAGON programme in tackling childhood obesity.

 The 12-month randomised trial promoted physical activity and healthy eating behaviours among the children – discovering significant reduction in weight gain among those participating in the programme, as well as higher consumption of fruit and vegetables, less screen-based sedentary activity and more physical activity.

 Academics today published their findings in PLoS Medicine – noting that health benefits were more marked in girls than boys, as female pupils gained less body fat than boys.

 The study was part of the wider CHIRPY DRAGON programme (CHInese pRimary school children PhYsical activity and DietaRy behAviour chanGe InterventiON), which has involved over 61,000 children at 43 primary schools across Guangzhou.

-Dr Bai Li conceived and managed the CHIRPY DRAGON study to completion at the University of Birmingham and now works in the Centre for Exercise, Nutrition and Health Sciences at the University of Bristol.
+Dr Bai Li, conceived and managed the CHIRPY DRAGON study to completion at the University of Birmingham and now works within the Centre for Exercise, Nutrition and Health Sciences at the University of Bristol.